minio/docs/source/reference/minio-mc/mc-ilm-add.rst

    This option is mutually exclusive with the following option:

-   - :mc-cmd:`~mc ilm add expired-object-delete-marker`
+   - :mc-cmd:`~mc ilm add --expired-object-delete-marker`

-.. mc-cmd:: noncurrentversion-expiration-days
+.. mc-cmd:: --noncurrentversion-expiration-days

    *Optional* The number of days to retain an object version after becoming